pyOpenSci/python-package-guide/tutorials/intro.md

 ## What's next?

-In future lessons you will learn talk more about the infrastructure around a published Python package that makes it both easier to maintain, easier for others to contribute to and easier for other scientists to use.
+In future lessons you will learn more about the infrastructure around a published Python package that makes it both easier to maintain, easier for others to contribute to and easier for other scientists to use.
 However, first we want to get you to your initial goal of publishing a Python package.

 In this next lesson you will learn how to create a basic installable Python package.